danielschwensen/danielschwensen.github.io/_posts/2019-04-07-compile-cSharp-source-file.md

 5. If you no longer want the Debian distribution installed on your computer, you can unregister it by using wslconfig.exe /unregister Debian.

 Note that when you unregister a Linux distribution, all data, settings, and software associated with that distribution will be permanently lost.
 Reinstalling from Microsoft Store will install a clean copy.

-- Tintin
-  - A reporter
-- Has poofy orange hair
-  - Friends with the world's most awesome dog
-- Haddock
-  - A sea captain
-  - Has a fantastic beard
-  - Loves whiskey
-    - Possibly also scotch?